deven-org/telemetry-functions/doc/METRICS.md

 ## Metric Envelope

-All collected metric data has an "envelope" object containing a `dataEventSignature` that identifies the event trigger, as well es a `metricsSignature` that identifies the kind of metric.
+All collected metric data has an "envelope" object containing a `trigger_event_signature` that identifies the event trigger, as well es a `metricsSignature` that identifies the kind of metric.

 <details><summary>Example JSON (<code>release-versions</code> metric output)</summary>